Covenant (biblical)

 The Hebrew Bible makes reference to a number of covenants (בְּרִיתוֹת) with God (YHWH).
-These include the Noahic Covenant (in Genesis), which is between God and all living creatures, as well as a number of more specific covenants with Abraham, the whole Israelite people, the Israelite priesthood, and the Davidic lineage of kings.
-In form and terminology, these covenants echo the kinds of treaty agreements in the surrounding ancient world.
+These include the Noahic Covenant set out in Genesis 9, which is decreed between God and all living creatures, as well as a number of more specific covenants with Abraham, the whole Israelite people, the Israelite priesthood, and the Davidic lineage of kings.
+In form and terminology, these covenants echo the kinds of treaty agreements existing in the surrounding ancient world.